Boys Hope Girls Hope

 - Maintain, and role model for scholars, positive relations with neighbors, community groups, schools and authorities.

 - At the request of the Program Director, conduct out-reach activities to assist in securing resources for the program

-- Posses a valid drivers license and a good driving record
+- have a valid driver’s license with a good driving record

 The position requires the following competencies for success:

-- Able to communicate clearly and effectively with adolescents, their guardians or parents, co-workers and supervisors, teachers and other audiences verbally and in writing
+- Able to communicate clearly and effectively with adolescents, their guardians or parents, co-workers and supervisors and other audiences verbally and in writing

 - The ability to develop appropriate relationships with different populations, including scholars and their families